altomator/Introduction_to_Deep_Learning-2-Face_Detection/README.md

 [![Front pages analysis: faces and genders](https://github.com/altomator/Introduction_to_Deep_Learning-2-Face_Detection/blob/main/images/faces-excelsior.jpg)](https://github.com/altomator/Front-page_data-mining)

   - Averaging of faces: _[A Century of Portraits: A Visual Historical Record of American High School Yearbooks](https://arxiv.org/abs/1511.02575)_ (UC Berkeley).
-Face detection is generally the first step of an averaging pipeline, which also implies detection of the facial features.
+Face detection is the first step of an averaging pipeline, which also implies detection of the facial features.

 ![Averaging of faces](https://github.com/altomator/Introduction_to_Deep_Learning-2-Face_Detection/blob/main/images/averaging.jpg)